jpfluger/radiucal/README.md

 * help setup hostapd
 * manage radiucal/hostapd settings

-## radiucal-utils

-tools to:
-* provide adminstrative management (subset of radiucal-tools)

 ### certs

 please see above but a cert generation setup is installed in the etc area for hostapd

+## radiucal-bootstrap

+part of both utils and tools, radiucal-bootstrap is used to manage the network configuration (netconf)

-### radiucal-compose
+### features

-takes pythonic definitions of users and produces an `eap_users` file that hostapd can use
+* takes pythonic definitions of users and produces an `eap_users` file that hostapd can use

-### radiucal-report

-regenerates the composed `eap_users` and provides reports around this information
+* outputs report information regarding the current state of the configuration
+* provides ability to create users/passwords for network access
+* outputs auth attempt information

 ## connecting